 I didn’t plan much of my journey through Panama.
-I had a list of places to visit and a hotel for the first night.
+I had a list of places to visit, including Parque Natural Metropolitano in Panama City, and a hotel for the first night.
 I figured I’d meet other travelers and go along with them.
-I managed to find a few in Panama City and Gamboa, but no one to accompany me between destination.
+I managed to find a few in Panama City and Gamboa, but no one to accompany me between destinations.
 Things still worked out though.

 Before I settled on Sierra Llorona and Gamboa as destinations, I didn’t think I’d hike in a rainforest.
 Not wanting to visit Panama without a stop in a rainforest, my Canadian friends and I decided to walk through Parque Natural Metropolitano.
 I figured it must be more interesting than the city rainforest in Kuala Lumpur (and I was correct).